1902-feb18-net/Andy-code/Andy-Notes/panelPractice.md

 ## Extra Questions:

 ### What are collections in C sharp?
+the way how objects are handled by your program.
+It contains a set of classes to contain elements in generalized manner.
+Defines a generic implementation of standard structures like linked lists, stacks, queues, dictionaries, hashsets.

+Dictionaries are k/v pairs, List is dynamic array, Queues is fifo, stack is LIFO, hashset is unordered collection of unique elements.
+Prevents duplicates.

 ### What are action filters
+executes before and after an action method executes.
+Can create a custom ActionFilter for logging.
+Sample of making a custom is `void OnActionExecuted(ActionExecutedContext filterContext)`

+attributes you can apply to a controller action or entire controller which modifies the way the action is executed.
+A couple are OutputCache (caches output of controller action for certain time), HandleError (handle errors raised when controller action executes), Authorize (enables you to restrict access to a particular user or role)

+Other types of filters are: Authorization filters(IAuthorizationFilter), Action(IActionFilter),Result(IResultFilter), and Exception (IExceptionFilter) attributes.

+They are executed in order listed above.

+Key points:
+- allows pre and post processing logic to be applied to action method
+- generally used to apply cross cutting concerns like: logging, caching, authorization etc
+- can be registered as other filters at gloabl, controller, or action method level
+- custom action filters attribute can be created by deriving ActionFilterAttribute class or implementing IActionFilter interface and FilterAttribute abstract class
+- Every action filter must override OnActionExecuted, OnActionExecuting, OnResultExecuted, OnResultExecuting methods

 ### managed and unmanaged
+managed code are code that is executable by the CLR.
+COde that targets the Common language runtime.
+It provides the metadata necessary for the CLR to provide services such as memory management, cross lanuage integration, code access security, and automatic garbage collection.
+All code based on IL executes as managed code.
+Code that executes under the CLI execution environment.

+Insulates the program from the machine its running on and creates a secure boundary in which all memory is allocated indirectly and we don't have direct access to machine resources like ports, mem address space, stack etc... idea is to run in a more secure environment.

+umanaged code is compiled to machine code and executed by the OS directly.
+Has the ability to do damaging and powerful things.

 ### how to implement REST
+we generally create an ASP.NET Web API Application.
+Then our project will be split up into subfolders for separation of concerns where we will have the DAL, the controllers, and our library.
+The controllers is where we define our GET, POST, PUT, DELETE web requests.
+DAL is what we will use to access data from our database.
+The models will contain the object oriented logic.

+### what is a service and SOA?
+SOA is service oriented architecture which is an architectural approach make use of services available in the network.
+Services are provided to form applications, through a communication call over the internet.

+Two majors roles are:
+- service provider: maintainer of the service and organization that makes available one or more services for others to use.
+Can publish in registry, together with service contract that specifies nature of the service
+- service consumer: can locate service metadata in registry and devleop req. client components to bind and use service

+principles: standardized service contract, loose ccoupling, abstraction, reusability, autonomy, discoverability, composability

+service orchestration: service might aggregate information and data retrieved from other services or create workflows of services to satisfy the req of a given service consumer.

+service choreography: coordinated interaction of services without a single point of control

+### what is the lifecycle of MVC and HTTP?
+for mvc
+- Routing: routes url to its controller and action
+- Url routing module intercepts request: it then wraps up current HttpContext in an HttpContextWrapper object.
+- mvc handler executes: will call BeginProcessRequest method of httpAsyncHandler async.
+A new controller gets created from ControllerFactory
+- Controller executes: controller is called and its action call requested by user
+- render view method called: where we return a view

+user from browser -> req -> routing -> mvc handler -> controller -> action execution -> view result -> view engine -> view -> response -> user

+### What are the ABC's for WSDL?
+- web service description language.
+- A stands for address: where is the service?
+	- expressed in the wsdl:service section and links wsdl:binding to concrete service endpoint address
+- B stands for binding: How do I talk to the service?
+	- expressed in wsdl:binding section and binds wsdl:portType contract description to a concrete transport, envelope and associated policies
+	- tells us how we find the services or using which protocols finds the services (SOAP, HTTP, TCT...)
+- C stands for contract: what can the service do for me?
+	- expressed in wsdl:portType, wsdl:message and wsdl:type sections and describes types, messages, message exchange patterns and operations
+	- agreement between consumer and service providers that explains what params the service expects and what return value it gives.

+### Tag Helper vs HTML Helper again

+## Tell me about yourself?
+-